lvgl/lvgl/docs/details/base-widget/styles/style-properties.rst

 Margin
 ------

-Properties to describe spacing around an object.
+Properties to describe spacing around a Widget.
 Very similar to the margin properties in HTML.

 margin_top
 ~~~~~~~~~~

-Sets the margin on the top.
-The object will keep this space from its siblings in layouts.
+Sets margin on the top.
+Widget will keep this space from its siblings in layouts.

 .. raw:: html